 - Established in 1744, this golf course presents a challenge in all 18 holes.
 With excellent conditions, this classic links layout is considered the “fairest” of The Open Rota by pros.

-- After an unforgettable golf day, put on a shirt and tie and enjoy an excellent meal at the Club House, make some time to tour the halls filled with historical content and golf memorabilia.
+- After an unforgettable golf day, put on a jacket and tie and enjoy an excellent meal at the Club House, make some time to tour the halls filled with historical content and golf memorabilia.

 - Although Muirfield does not have its own pro-shop, its merchandising is available at the Alastair Brown Proshop at Gullane no.1.